Clint Watts: U.S. Congress testimony

 Watts testified before the United States Senate Committee on Homeland Security and Governmental Affairs on April 5, 2016, about the Islamic State of Iraq and the Levant's November 2015 Paris attacks and the 2016 Brussels bombings.
 He submitted testimony to the United States House Committee on Foreign Affairs on June 23, 2016, on the subject of ISIS strategies, in the wake of the Orlando nightclub shooting.

 He testified as an expert witness about Russian interference in the 2016 United States elections, in a March 30, 2017 hearing before the United States Senate Select Committee on Intelligence.
-His testimony before the Senate Intelligence Committee was well received, and made multiple headlines.
-Slate referred to him in a headline as: "Clint Watts, Testifier Extraordinaire", and "The star of March’s Senate Intelligence Committee hearing".
 CNN profiled him after the testimony in a piece "Russia investigation: Who is Clint Watts", where it was noted he gained knowledge in the field of Russian cyber hacking methods, after himself being a target in 2015 following his "Trolling for Trump" article; the FBI notified the Foreign Policy Research Institute of the attack.
-Salon compared his testimony "follow the trail of dead Russians" to John Dean's statement about "a cancer on the presidency".
-This phrase in testimony by Watts was highlighted by the media, including CBS News, The American Interest, and The Oregonian.
+The American Interest.
 U.S. Senator Ron Wyden found the comment important to his investigation.
-Mark Shields of PBS NewsHour found his testimony "compelling", and CNN called it "blistering".
-Jennifer Rubin wrote for The Washington Post that his testimony "laid out the most comprehensive look at the array of tools Russia used to influence our election".
 After his testimony, he appeared on NBC's Meet the Press and explained ways the U.S. can better respond to cyberwarfare.
 Currently, he is a consultant and contributor to MSNBC.

 He appeared before the United States Senate Armed Services Subcommittee on Cybersecurity on April 27, 2017, on the subject of cyber warfare and national security, where he spoke on strategies by Russia using black propaganda.